un-simp/SCPKaraoke/Readme.md

 You can use ANY song that has synced lyrics on Deezer or time them yourself and load them from local storage!

 ## Commands

+## Thanks

+this project uses a brilliant library by AlexanderDotH called [devbase](https://github.com/AlexanderDotH/DevBase) for everything deezer i also use [LrcLib](https://lrclib.net/) when i need to